Is Cinnamon Good For Babies?

 Ways to Include Cinnamon in Your Baby’s Diet

 Cinnamon is a versatile spice that goes with a whole range of savoury dishes.
 Along with flavour, it offers a great nutrient boost to the baby.
-Here are some recipes to introduce it in the diet:
+Here are some recipes to introduce it into the diet:

 - Carrots and apple puree with added cinnamon